mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /81-Frappe_Fields.md

 ## Are Fields DocTypes?

 **Yes, fields are stored as DocType records**, but they are **child table records**, not standalone DocTypes.

+(remember that in frappe everything is a document of certain type, everything is a `Doctype` even the Fields)

 ### Understanding the Relationship